spartanracingelectric/MotorController/README.md

 3. HV present (either through CAN or turning on HV // No need for RTD)
 4. Open RMS Gui (correct folder version) and set

+Editing on RMS Gui
+- Go to EEPROM Settings to change various parameters
+- Double click to edit values (program is slow so it takes a bit)
+- Press refresh button to go back to default settings (overall refresh)
+- Press load EEPROM values to give it a EEPROM file that is saved locally
+- Press Program EEPROM values button to send the new settings to the motor controller

 ### How to flash the firmware